Aumni-Fund/node-coding-challenge/README.md

 - [ ] Setup and implement authentication with your endpoints
 - [ ] Logging
 - [ ] Expand the data set
-- [ ] Additional comprehensive filters and/or funds
+- [ ] Additional comprehensive filters on companies and/or funds

 ## Acceptance Criteria